 Alchemy in the Studiolo – Francesco I had a secret room in the Palazzo Vecchio, the Studiolo, that at his time would have been filled with magical objects and strange, exotic substances.
 You can see this room if you take the ‘Secret Passages Tour‘ of the palace.

 The last Medici – The last Medici in power was the dissolute Gian Gastone who died drunk after having squandered all his money in 1737.

 In Florence it’s possible to visit all the Medici residences and get an idea of their taste and the way they lived.
 At the end of 2016 the series “Medici: Masters of Florence” depicted the family using a lot of creative licence.

-Find out about the Medici second series which will be released in 2018, and will tell the dramatic life of Lorenzo Il Magnifico and his brother Giuliano.
+Find out about the Medici second series which will tell the dramatic life of Lorenzo Il Magnifico and his brother Giuliano.